 Combining Metrics for Comprehensive Evaluation

-Each evaluation metric serves a specific purpose, and relying on a single metric can lead to a skewed perception of a model’s overall performance.
+Each evaluation criteria serves a specific purpose, and relying on a single metric can lead to a skewed perception of a model’s overall performance.
 Just as we wouldn’t evaluate a human based on a single skill, assessing complex models requires a diverse set of metrics for a rounded evaluation and fine-tuning for real-world supremacy.

 Competing Metrics for Optimal Performance